Seledriac/Sandbox/README.md

 # Sandbox
 Sandbox environment with various personal projects and experimentations implemented from scratch (physics simulations, fractals, swarm intelligence, precedural generation, computational geometry, curved space-time rendering, ...).
 All projects use the same generic UI with interactive plots, automated parameter handling and 3D display scene.
-The repo is standalone and does not rely on any external library.
+The repo is standalone and should not rely on any external library installation.

 ![Screenshot](docs/Anim_CFD.gif)
 ![Screenshot](docs/Anim_MarkovVoxProcGen.gif)\